What is Business Case Proof?

 - Better is a relative term.

-- I have shown that the uncertainty in assumptions underlying projected outcomes is small and acceptable.
+- This analysis shows that the uncertainty in assumptions underlying forecast outcomes is small and acceptable.

-For a brief, complete coverage of business case "proof" and the role of case design, risk, and sensitivity analysis, see please see 4th Edition of "Business Case Essentials."
+For a brief, complete coverage of business case proof and the role of case design, risk, and sensitivity analysis, see 5th Edition of "Business Case Essentials."